git/git.github.io/rev_news/drafts/edition-62.md

-  [Magit](https://magit.vc/) is a popular Emacs interface to Git, and the [auto-revert mode](https://magit.vc/manual/magit/Automatic-Reverting-of-File_002dVisiting-Buffers.html) lets Emacs revert file that have changed on disk when a Git command has been run outside of Emacs.
+  [Magit](https://magit.vc/) is a popular Emacs interface to Git, and the [auto-revert mode](https://magit.vc/manual/magit/Automatic-Reverting-of-File_002dVisiting-Buffers.html) lets Emacs revert files that have changed on disk when a Git command has been run outside of Emacs.

-  Jean-Noël had bisected the issue to a commit that was improving the error message that Git gave when it dies because a path it is passed is outside the repository.
+  Jean-Noël had bisected the issue to a commit that was improving the error message which Git issues when it dies due to processing a path outside the repository.
 This commit though didn't consider the case of a bare repo which triggered the segfault.

   Jonathan Nieder replied that the bug was fixed by another commit by Emily Shaffer that had not yet made it to the master branch.
-He asked Junio Hamano, the Git maintainer, if the commit could be fast-tracked and Emily if she could add a test to the commit.
+He asked Junio Hamano, the Git maintainer, if the commit could be fast-tracked, and Emily if she could add a test to her commit.

-  Junio replied that he agreed that a few tests should be added and that there a few days left before v2.26.0-rc2 to add them.
+  Junio replied suggesting that a few tests should be added, and that there were a few days left before v2.26.0-rc2 to add them.
 The next day though Junio replied to himself with a patch adding the tests and asking for comments.